juanjofg/reflections/lesson-2-reflection-prompts.md

 How do the diagrams help you visualize the branch structure?

+    By giving a visual representation of the branch and its history

 What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?